 Fishery and Stock Trends Recent Trend in Biomass or CPUE remained low at the start of the series (2002) and then Proxy began to increase from 2007-08 to 2011-12.
 The biomass index from the East Coast South Island trawl survey 30-400m strata has increased since 2008.
-Recent Trend in Fishing Intensity Unknown because new markets for this species may have or Proxy increased targeting or retention in recent years.
+Recent Trend in Fishing Unknown because new markets for this species may have Intensity or Proxy increased targeting or retention in recent years.
 Other Abundance Indices - Trends in Other Relevant - Indicators or Variables

-Projections and Prognosis

-Stock Projections or Prognosis Unknown

-Probability of Current Catch or Soft Limit: Unknown
+Projections and Prognosis Stock Projections or Prognosis Unknown Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Soft Limit: Unknown Hard Limit: Unknown Probability of Current Catch or TACC causing Overfishing to continue or to commence Unknown

 Assessment Methodology and Evaluation

 Assessment Type Level 2 - Partial Quantitative Stock Assessment

 Assessment Method Standardised CPUE

-Assessment Dates Latest assessment: 201 ment: 2015
+Assessment Dates Latest assessment: Next assessment:

+2013 2015

-Overall assessment quality rank 2 - Medium or Mixed • · · ·
+Overall assessment quality rank 2 - Medium or Mixed Q

-the low number of vess • 000
+compromised by the lov

+the analysis and trends i 0 0

-or retention of leatherja e trawl surve ey has only covered
+of leatherjacket; the trawl survey has only

-the entire habitat since 2
+covered the entire habita at since 2007.

-Main data inputs (rank) - catch and effort data 2 - Medium or
+Main data inputs (rank) - catch and effort data

+from bottom trawl 2 - Medium or mixed

-sets targeting FLA, GU LE mixed quality
+sets targeting FLA, quality

-- trawl survey biomass i naex 2 - Medium or
+GUR and ELE 2 - Medium or mixed

-mixed quality
+trawl survey biomass quality

+index

-Data not used (rank) Foveaux Strait CPUE 3 - Low v Quality: ba ased on only a single
+Data not used (rank) Foveaux Strait CPUE 3 - Low Quality:

+index based on only a single

+vessel that has recently

-index - • ntly started targeting
+The trawl survey started targeting LEA.

-LEA.

-The trawl survey 3 - Lo w Quality: confidence intervals
+biomass estimates 3 - Low Quality:

-biomass estimates large an d only two c lata points

-from the 10-400m
+from the 10-400m confidence intervals

-strata.
+strata. large and only two

+Changes to Madal Structure and Assumptions data points

-Changes to Model Structure and New model
+Changes to Model Structure and Assumptions New model

-Assumptions

-TACC causing Biomass to Hard Limit: Unknown

-remain below or to decline below

-Limits X X 1

-Probability of Current Catch or Unknown

-TACC causing Overfishing to

-continue or to commence
+Major sources of Uncertainty The low number of vessels in the analysis and

+new markets for this species may have increased

+targeting or retention in recent years.
+Trends in

+CPUE may therefore be a result of changes is reporting and retention rather than abundance.
+Total trawl survey biomass estimates for the

+entire survey area (10-400m) have large

+confidence intervals.